ellisztamas/amajus_mating/README.md

 Check MCMC outputs
 Assortative mating
-Update this readme with info on input data and analysis
+Update this readme with info on input data and analysis Before publication: what to do about core data and subset for publication?

 ## Done
 Parallelise - didn't help